emilschmitz/sitecheck/README.md

 # Site Check Pipeline 🔭

-Automated OSINT pipeline containing an A2A-compatible custom agent and an MCP server.
+Automated OSINT pipeline for investigating batches of sites in parallel using the Google Maps platform.
+Consists of an A2A-compatible data-preprocessing agent and an MCP server.

 ## Motivation